emccorson/onsenguide/GUIDE.md

 specifies what text is on the tab itself.
 There are more `ons-tab` attributes;
 see the docs.

+## Theme Roller

+Now seems like a good time for a diversion into styling Onsen UI apps.
+There's a handy tool for this called Onsen UI [Theme Roller](https://onsen.io/theme-roller/).
+Once I know how to use it I'll let you know.

+> > - Figure out how to use the theme roller
+> > - Make a red theme to match our Pokemon app
+> > - Download the theme and add it to the app styles
+> > - At this point playground scrubs really should give up

 ### Structure of the app

 We have now built an app with a fairly complicated structure.
 Time for a quick